 - Center line distance: the geodesic distance to the nearest center line point.

 - Visibility path width: the width of the transit visibility region on the surface of Earth.
 Very wide paths indicate that the event is occuring on a low altitude, which decreases the observational quality.

-- Transit chord length: the angular distance crossed by the ISS directly in front of the target object, in arc minutes.
+- Transit chord length: the angular distance crossed by the satellite directly in front of the target object, in arc minutes.
 On the center line of a transit, this is equal to the target's angular diameter.
 Only applicable to transits visible from the observer's location.

 Clicking the More information button will reveal additional technical details about the event: